 Earlier this year, in the summer holidays, we tentatively opened 2 special trek batches for families with young children.
 Trekking with family was a new concept – and that too in the Himalayas.
 We believed that nothing could be a better experience for families.

-To our surprise the 2 batches we opened were filled within the week!
+To our surprise, the 2 batches we opened were filled within the week!
 Requests from parents asking for new dates kept pouring in.
 By the end of summer, we had 13 full batches – all filled.

-Why these two treks
+Why these three treks

 Kedarkantha is an even-paced summit trek